Factbox: Brexit case in Britain's Supreme Court - how will it work?

 Those who will be allowed to put forward legal arguments include lawyers for the Scottish and Welsh devolved governments and the Independent Workers Union of Great Britain, whose members are mostly low-paid migrant workers in London.

 The government case is formally being fought on behalf of the Secretary of State for Exiting the European Union, David Davis.
-The Attorney General Jeremy Wright, the government's top lawyer, argued the case in the High Court.
-He is likely to reprise that role in the Supreme Court.
+The Attorney General Jeremy Wright, the government's top lawyer, led arguments for the government in the High Court and reprised that role in the Supreme Court.

 Since May announced she would invoke Article 50 by the end of March, sterling has fallen against the dollar, hitting its lowest levels in over three decades at one point.
 Jittery markets fear her government is heading for a "hard Brexit", prioritizing curbing immigration over remaining in the EU single market.